Arvind Kejriwal slapped by man during roadshow in Delhi

 New Delhi, May 04: Chief Minister Arvind Kejriwal was reportedly slapped by a man during his roadshow in Delhi's Moti Nagar on Saturday.

 In the video, a man wearing a red shirt can be seen climbing atop the open jeep and slapping Kejriwal across the face before he is pulled off the jeep.
-The attacker has been arrested.

 Here's the video: